psuong/FlaskWorkshop/extends-templating/README.md

 Content you need on specific webpages can instead be loaded through a function in your Flask app.
 Templating in Flask is done through Jinja2, you can view the API [here](http://jinja.pocoo.org).

-This directory specifically deals with Jinja's {% includes ... %} functionality.
+This directory specifically deals with Jinja's {% extends ... %} functionality.

 ## Project Directory